GValiente/butano/butano/hw/3rd_party/gbt-player/README.rst

 There is also a legacy version that uses GBDK.
 If you're interested in the changes introduced with each version, check the `changelog <./changelog.rst>`_.

+On GBA it is possible to use GBT Player at the same time as other players like Maxmod, check this `example <./gba/examples/combined_maxmod>`_.

 Introduction
 ------------